 Naturally, their energy will be higher during puppyhood, but most adult Great Danes have a very calm and relaxed demeanor, with relatively low energy.
 There are of course exceptions to this, but it seems to be the case for most Danes.

-Unlike high energy breeds such as Huskies, Border Collies, or Australian Shepherds, most Great Danes are content to just hang out with you!
+Unlike high-energy breeds such as Huskies, Border Collies, or Australian Shepherds, most Great Danes are content to just hang out with you!
 Given their large size, this shouldn’t come as a large surprise given how much energy they spend just moving around!

 In fact, they’ll almost without a doubt spend more time asleep than awake on any given day.
-On average, Great Danes sleeps 16-18 hours per day!
+On average, Great Danes sleep 16-18 hours per day!
 If that doesn’t say low energy, I’m not sure what does 🙂

 Casual walks or a play session each day is enough to meet the exercise needs of most adult Great Danes.
 Puppies will need more activity, however, assuming that you’re spending time training them every day that will account for a large portion of it.